Work in the Command Line (Terminal)

 livein (branch out of).
 Everything in our LEMDO repository branches off from the main lemdo directory.

-Parent: A directory that contains another directory.
+Parent: A directory that contains another folder.
 It is one level closer to the

 trunk of the tree(the lemdo directory) in our LEMDO repository structure.
 For example, in this structure: lemdo/data/texts, data is the parent of texts.

-Child: A directory immediately contained by another directory.
-It is one level further
+Child: A folder immediately contained by another directory.
+It is one level further from

-Descendant: A directory that is contained by another, but is not its immediate child.
+Descendant: A folder that is contained by another, but is not its immediate child.
 For example,

 in this structure: lemdo/data/texts, texts is the descendant of lemdo.